spinnaker/spinnaker/solutions/kayenta/README.md

 #### Spinnaker 1.10

-This commands assumes that Kayenta is enabled and configured as instructed in the tutorial.
+This command assumes that Kayenta is enabled and configured as instructed in the tutorial.

 ```